Archery for Beginners: How to Get Started

 If you look at the top and bottom of the bow, you’ll see that there are rounded wheels that hold the draw string.
 These are called “cams.”
 They are part of a levering system that includes cables and pulleys that allows the bow to multiply (or “compound”) the force used to push the arrow forward.

 Sound complicated?
 It is!
-The compound bow is a technological marvel that was created only recently—they were invented in 1966, and when you consider that we’ve been bow hunting for tens of thousands of years, that’s a pretty recent development.
+The compound bow is a technological marvel that was created only recently.
+When you consider that they were invented in 1966 and we’ve been bow hunting for tens of thousands of years, that’s a pretty recent development.

-You don’t really need to know about the science of compound bows right now—bows are fairly simple to use, but the physics behind them gets fairly complicated—but if you’re interested, we’ve written extensively about the physics of compound bows, and you can read about that later on.
+You don’t really need to know about the science of compound bows right now.
+Bows are fairly simple to use, but the physics behind them gets fairly complicated.
+If you’re interested, we’ve written extensively about the physics of compound bows, and you can read about that later on.

-If you go to an archery range—and we’ll talk about ranges in a second—you’ll see archers using both types of bow.
+If you go to an archery range, you’ll see archers using both types of bow.

 Next up in our “archery for beginners” course: